Asian-American Civic Association

 Email: bristollodge@mhsainc.org Website: www.mhsainc.org/shelter

-The Bristol Lodge Women’s Shelter provides temporary, emergency shelter accommodations for 12 homeless adult women.
+The Bristol Lodge Women’s Shelter, run by Middlesex Human Service Agency, provides temporary, emergency shelter accommodations for 12 homeless adult women.
 It operates on a first-come, first-served basis.
-If you are in need of a bed, you must go through the pre-screening process by calling 781-893-0108, Monday through Friday.
-Phone calls are accepted beginning at 9:00am.
+If you are in need of a bed, please call the office to participate in the pre-screening process.

 Upon completion of the intake process, clients are given access to individualized case management services, meant to address and provide referrals for a wide spectrum of topics, including housing, employment, mental health, substance abuse, financial insecurity, nutrition and more.